 But the gravity of being born into a social world and being concerned with others (i.e. he has to judge them) forbids him from absolute joy.
 Unlike Zarathustra, he does not fully renounce obligations to the world; he renounces it enough to judge it but not abandon it.
 Thus, at his peaks, “sometimes, from far, far away, when the night is beautiful, I hear a laugh in the distance and I doubt everything again.
 But then, quickly, I dominate everything, creatures and creation, beneath the power of my weakness and then I perk myself up” (La Chute, 148).
 He must be enmeshed in the despicable social world.
 The laughter is the soundtrack to his fall, which is the lost ability to live without regard for the judgement of others.

 Ingeniously, he devises a way to judge others with minimal presence of others: he judges others through himself.
-He just finds one person, then portrays, “common traits, experiences that we have in common, the experiences that we have suffered together…a good tone, being a good man,” in order to create a sense of parallelism between himself and others; he calls himself a mirror to others” (La Chute, 145-146).
+He just finds one person and then portrays, “common traits, experiences that we have in common, the experiences that we have suffered together…a good tone, being a good man,” in order to create a sense of parallelism between himself and others; he calls himself a mirror to others” (La Chute, 145-146).
 Then, while confessing, he transitions from 1st person singular to 1st person plural— enabling him to say, “voila, look at what we are” (La Chute, 146).
 Thus, he simultaneously confesses to his vices as well as others’ vices; he simultaneously judges himself as well as others.
 Contemporary readers consume insane amounts of fuel for loathing— news media, social media, advertisements, lifestyle brands, etc. — but Camus’ character just needs one good ear.

 If the ending delivers a sadness that expands in the reader’s mind, that’s because it tastes fatalistic.
 The novel ends with the protagonist’s playful wish that the young woman he let kill herself would jump into the icy water just one more time— so that he could save her, and, in doing so, save himself from his fall into petty, half-hearted indifference.
 But this is obviously in jest, since he follows by exalting the fact that, “It’s too late, it’ll always be too late.
 Luckily!”
 (La Chute, 153).